Mayfield unsure how Panthers handle ‘looming question’ at QB - NewsBreak

 Giants’ McKinney out at least 4 games with hand injury

 EAST RUTHERFORD, N.J.
-(AP) — New York Giants safety Xavier McKinney injured a hand while on vacation in Mexico during the bye week and will miss at least four games.
-McKinney tweeted about the injury on Monday and the Giants confirmed the tweet.
-New York returns to action Sunday against Houston.
+(AP) — New York Giants star safety Xavier McKinney injured a hand while on vacation in Mexico during the bye week and will miss at least four games.
+McKinney tweeted about the injury Monday and the Giants confirmed the tweet.
+McKinney said he injured a hand while taking a guided sightseeing tour on ATVs.
+He was placed on the reserve/non-football injury list, meaning he has to sit out at least four games.
+The Giants didn’t know which hand McKinney hurt.
+The Giants have a 6-2 record and will face the Houston Texans on Sunday.

 NFL injured reserve rule change forcing teams to be choosy